 Light gallery 2025: Tove Jansson’s first Moomin story as light art in Tampere

-In honor of the Moomin 80th anniversary, Tampere Art Museum’s collection artist Tove Jansson has been chosen as the Light Gallery artist of 2025.
-The light art installation, projected onto the facades of central Tampere buildings, is titled The Moomins’ Journey Home.
-The illustrations have been selected from Jansson’s very first Moomin story.
-Light Gallery is part of the Tampere Festival of Light, opening in October.
+In honor of the Moomin 80th anniversary, Tampere Art Museum’s collection artist Tove Jansson was chosen as the Light Gallery artist of 2025.
+The light art installation, projected onto the facades of central Tampere buildings, was titled The Moomins’ Journey Home.
+The illustrations were selected from Jansson’s very first Moomin story.

-This year marks the 80th anniversary of Tove Jansson’s first Moomin story, The Moomins and the Great Flood.
-A total of 15 light artworks based on Jansson’s original 1945 illustrations will be projected onto walls in western downtown Tampere.
+Year 2025 marked the 80th anniversary of Tove Jansson’s first Moomin story, The Moomins and the Great Flood.
+A total of 15 light artworks based on Jansson’s original 1945 illustrations were projected onto walls in western downtown Tampere.
 The Moomins and the Great Flood tells the story of Moominmamma and Moomintroll on their journey to find Moominpappa.
 Along the way, they are joined by Sniff and Tulippa, and encounter an array of characters – snakes, sea cats, marabou storks, and other magical creatures.
 The story takes the reader from lush jungle to sugary fairy-tale landscapes, across stormy seas and into the midst of a flood.
 At last, the travelers find their way to Moominvalley – home to a round, blue house resembling a tiled stove.
 The Moominhouse symbolizes safety and togetherness, forming the heart of Jansson’s first Moomin tale.